Elan456/viking-village-builder/README.md

 - Mouse for interacting with and placing buildings
 - "N" to show the navigation mesh

+### Win Condition
+- To win, you must generate 250 soldiers and 10 ships within 100 turns.

 ### Building

 Click + drag on a building from the far-right panel to an empty space within your walls.